Monxun/POSEIDON/README.md

 # POSEIDON
-God of The Sea - Tame the chaos of ocean using your trident: Keptn, K8,  Docker.
-APEX CICD PIPELINE DASHBOARD!
+GOD OF THE SEA - Tame the chaos of ocean using your trident: Keptn, K8,  Docker APEX CICD PIPELINE DASHBOARD!

+- Integrates with any CI/CD Tooling
+- Completely Portable
+- Scalable
+- FUN AS F*$% TO USE